 The Brooklyn Aurora is a hybrid with a profile of 13.5” that comes in soft, medium, and firm options.
 Its top layer is made with phase-change material for conformity and temperature regulation, and it also features polyfoam and memory foam comfort layers, a pocketed coil support core, and a high-density polyfoam base layer.

 Offered at three firmness levels

 All of Brooklyn’s products have earned recognition for their ability to suit a variety of sleepers with different weights and preferred sleeping positions.
-The Aurora is our favorite hybrid king size, however, because it simply checks so many boxes.
+The Aurora is our favorite hybrid king-size, however, because it simply checks so many boxes.
 It’s thick, durable, motion isolating, responsive, conforming, and temperature neutral, among other things.
 The thick, multi-layer support system absorbs and reduces motion transfer to a significant extent.
-The Brooklyn Aurora comes with a 120-night sleep trial, free shipping, and a 10-year, non-prorated warranty.
+The Brooklyn Aurora is handcrafted in the USA, comes with a 120-night sleep trial, free shipping, and a 10-year, non-prorated warranty.

 Four top comfort layers make it exceptionally soft